Professional Growth and Development

 Teaching and Instructional Development Program

-The Teaching and Learning Center serves as a resource for faculty seeking information on teaching strategies and good teaching practice.
-The following services are coordinated and offered through the center: teaching effectiveness workshops, bibliographical resources, newsletter, and teaching circle and mentoring programs.
+The Center for Teaching and Learning serves as a resource for faculty seeking information on teaching strategies and good teaching practice.

 - Presidential Award for Teaching Excellence

 This is an annual award given to a faculty member who demonstrates outstanding teaching practice.
 A faculty committee reviews nominees and makes a recommendation to the President.
-The award includes a stipend and is given at the Honors Banquet.
+The award includes a stipend and is given at a University Event.

 - Curriculum Development